ranjithprabhuk/news-tweet-ai-agent/README.md

-# Financial News AI Agent
+# News Tweet AI Agent

 This Node.js application fetches financial news from AlphaVantage, processes it using Google's Gemini AI, and posts the generated content to Twitter.